UltraEngine/Documentation/CPP/Terrain_GetMaterials.md

 # Terrain::GetMaterials

-This method gets all the materials in use at the specified coordinate.
+This method gets all the materials in use on the terrain at the specified coordinate.

 ## Syntax